People's Mojahedin Organization of Iran: Fundraising

-Intelligence and operational capabilities
+Intelligence capabilities

 During the years MEK was based in Iraq, it was closely associated with the intelligence service Mukhabarat (IIS), and even had a dedicated department in the agency.
 Directorate 14 of the IIS worked with the MEK in joint operations while Directorate 18 was exclusively responsible for the MEK and issued the orders and tasks for their operations.
 The MEK offered IIS with intelligence it gathered from Iran, interrogation and translation services.

 A 2008 report by the United States Army Intelligence Center, states that the MEK operates a HUMINT network within Iran, which is "clearly a MEK core strength".
 It has started a debate among intelligence experts that "whether western powers should leverage this capability to better inform their own intelligence picture of the Iranian regime's goals and intentions".
 Rick Francona told Foreign Policy in 2005 that the MEK teams could work in conjunction with collection of intelligence and identifying agents.
 U.S. security officials maintain that the organization has a record of exaggerating or fabricating information, according to Newsweek.
 David Kay believes that "they're often wrong, but occasionally they give you something".

 American government sources told Newsweek in 2005 that the Pentagon is hoping to utilize MEK members as informants or give them training as spies for use against Tehran.

 The MEK is able to conduct "telephone intelligence" operations effectively, i.e. gathering intelligence through making phone calls to officials and government organizations in Iran.
-According to Ariane Tabatabai, the MEK's "capabilities to conduct terrorist attacks may have decreased in recent years".
+According to Ariane Tabatabai, the MEK's "capabilities to conduct terrorist attacks may have decreased in recent years."